zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/3-Kafka Producer/index.md

 These three consumers belong to the same group so that they share the load.
 The partitions 0 and 1 are assigned to a same consumer, and partition 2 is assigned to the other.

-## Serializers and Producer Configuration
+## Producing Messages with Java

-### Java API
+### Serializers and Producer Configuration

-Provide a Serilizer for the key:
+Provide a Serializer for the key:

 ```java
 Properties properties = new Properties();